xelis-project/xelis-blockchain/README.md

 | signature |    Signature    |          Valid signature to prove that the owner validated this TX         |

 Transactions support any registered asset natively.

+To prevent any replay attack or double spending, each TX should include a nonce that match the account balance.
+After each TX, the nonce is incremented by 1.

 ## P2p